This topic applies to: ✓ .NET Core SDK 1.x ✓ .NET Core SDK 2.x

 Doesn't build the project before publishing.
 It also implicitly sets the

 Ignores project-to-project references and only restores the root project.

 Specifies the path for the output directory.
-If not specified, it defaults to ./bin/[configuration]/[framework]/ for a framework-dependent deployment or ./bin/[configuration]/[framework]/[runtime] for a self-contained deployment.
-If a relative path is provided, the output directory generated is relative to the project file location, not to the current working directory.
+If not specified, it defaults to ./bin/[configuration]/[framework]/publish/ for a framework-dependent deployment or ./bin/[configuration]/[framework]/[runtime]/publish/ for a self-contained deployment.
+If the path is relative, the output directory generated is relative to the project file location, not to the current working directory.

 Publishes the .NET Core runtime with your application so the runtime doesn't need to be installed on the target machine.
 If a runtime identifier is specified, its default value is

 true.
 For more information about the different deployment types, see .NET Core application deployment.